 Students should also be aware of a Saratoga Springs ordinance prohibiting any person to “have in his possession any open bottle or container containing liquor, beer, wine or other alcoholic beverages while such a person is on any public highway, public street, public sidewalk, public parking area or in any vehicle or public place.”
 The city enforces the policy downtown, and the College prohibits “open containers” in public spaces on campus.

 Students should also be aware of New York State law governing the operation of motor vehicles while under the influence of alcohol or other drugs.
 The College is especially concerned about the potential consequences of students driving with their ability impaired.
-The College will intervene with students ticketed—on or off campus—for driving under the influence of drugs and or alcohol.
+The College will pursue student conduct charges with students ticketed—on or off campus—for driving under the influence of drugs and or alcohol.

 Beverage Control Policies